Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Dropbox is a file hosting service that offers cloud storage, file synchronization, and client software.

-Dropbox’s homepage design features eye-catching geometrical shapes filled with slideshow examples of what users can accomplish with their product.
+Dropbox’s site design features eye-catching geometrical shapes filled with slideshow examples of what users can accomplish with their product.
 The simple, catchy subheading, 'Do more with your files,' clearly states what Dropbox helps users achieve.
-Dropbox also lists its best features in a bar below the subheading to quickly summarize their value in a visually appealing and easily digestible way
+Dropbox also lists its best features in a bar below the subheading to quickly summarize their value in a visually appealing and easily digestible way.

-As well as helping users understand the unique selling proposition of the product, the Dropbox homepage clearly guides users on what to do next.
-The navigation bar stands out in white against the darker shapes below to highlight their ‘Get started’ and ‘Find the plan for you’ call-to-action (CTA) buttons—helping users complete their desired actions and contributing to conversion rate optimization.
+As well as helping users understand the product’s unique selling proposition (USP), the Dropbox homepage clearly guides users on what to do next.
+The navigation bar stands out in white against the darker shapes below to highlight its ‘Get started’ and ‘Find the plan for you’ call-to-action (CTA) buttons—helping users complete their desired actions and contributing to conversion rate optimization (CRO).

 These techniques are especially useful for feature-heavy websites like interactive video conferencing web apps.
 Start by using segmenting techniques to ‘chunk’ information in ways that are aesthetically pleasing and easy to understand.
 This helps you guide users through key features, letting them dynamically interact with the information presented.